girdeux31/dificilGV/README.md

  - School ID:: School ID according to GV
  - Hours: Hours of lectures
  - Other: Other information (type of substitution and requirements)
- - *Winner: Winner position
+ - * Winner: Winner position
- - *You: Your position according to you name in line 15
+ - * You: Your position according to you name in line 15
- - *Total: Total number of participants for that place
+ - * Total: Total number of participants for that place
- - *Groups: Candidates in group 1/group 2/group 3
+ - * Groups: Candidates in group 1/group 2/group 3

- * Columns are only included if results are supplied through a second input argument as a pdf.
+ (*) Columns are only included if results are supplied through a second input argument as a pdf.

 ## Bugs

- - Candidates in final result file whose first name is longer than 16 characters are skipped since candidate entry (see pattern in \'final_candidate_pattern\ is split in two lines and format mixed.
+ - Candidates in final result file whose first name is longer than 16 characters are skipped since candidate entry (see pattern in 'final_candidate_pattern' is split in two lines and format mixed.

 ## License